cyberkni/FolgertechManuals/2020i3/README.md

 ## Conclusion

+Done!
+Wow, take a break!

+When you're ready, get started with the configuration guide on [FolgerTech's Google Drive](https://drive.google.com/open?id=0B9b1NbuMK524fldIWWVCa0xfSXAtZmttcDhrbjBMeFNWcENBdVUzWnhtWDZ2YWdHVXpoUXM&authuser=0) (if that link is broken, you should be able to find it [here](http://folgertech.com/products/folger-tech-reprap-2020-prusa-i3-full-aluminum-3d-printer-kit)).

+If you have any suggestions or changes you wish to address on this manual, notify us with an [issue](https://github.com/cyberkni/FolgertechManuals/issues) or just edit the manual yourself.

+Thanks!

+The original conclusion was:

-Congratulations, you have officially finished building the Folger Tech 2020 i3 3D Printer Kit!!
+> Congratulations, you have officially finished building the Folger Tech 2020 i3 3D Printer Kit!!
 You are now ready to follow up with the configuration guide and get started with your first print!
 If you have any suggestions for changes to this guide, spots you thought need improvement or steps that might have been missing all together please email orders@folgertech.com.
 We value your feedback and we want to make sure this guide is as easy to follow as possible!

-Thank you for your continued business and support!
+> Thank you for your continued business and support!

-- The Folger Tech Team
+> - The Folger Tech Team